davidfauth/Neo4j-GeoParquet/Documentation.md

 ### Returns
 A key-value pair of values from the Parquet file.
 For geoParquet, the geometry is returned in WKT format.
-Currently, this plugin supports POINT, LINESTRING and POLYGON.
+Currently, this plugin supports POINT, LINESTRING, MULTILINESTRING and POLYGON.

 ### Error conditions
-TBD
+If the parquet file does not exist, the procedure returns "-1" If there is an IO error, the procedure returns "-2"
+If there is an error processing the Parquet file, the procedure returns "-3"

 ### Example
     {